raugfer/blockies.github.io/index.md

 ### Contracts

 The ABI [JSON](Blockies.json) includes a faucet method.
-You can find and interact with the smart contract using Etherscan.
+You can interact with the smart contract using Etherscan and a [Web3](https://web3js.readthedocs.io/) compatible wallet.

 | Network | Contract Address                                                                                                              |
 | ------- | ----------------------------------------------------------------------------------------------------------------------------- |